Dhanush-datta/Dhanush-datta/README.md

 - 👋 Hi, I’m @Dhanush-datta
-- 👀 I’m interested in make money
+- 👀 I’m interested in making money
 - 🌱 I’m currently learning software
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on instagram
-- 📫 How to reach me ...
+- 📫 How to reach me dhanushdatta68@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Dhanush-datta/Dhanush-datta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.